AldanaCepedaDean/Benchmarking-RNAseq/README.md

 To obtain transcript-level counts from Salmon, the `--writeMappings` parameter was used to generate a SAM file.

 - **Unique mappings:**
-Unique alignments per transcript were obtained by excluding unmapped reads and SAM headers, and then counting how many times each transcript (`$3`) appeared in the file.

 ```bash
 awk -F'\t' '$3 != "*" {count[$3]++} END {for (t in count) print t, count[t]}' unique_mappings.sam